izackwu/ChineseWordSegmentationSystem/README.md

     * InitStatus
     * TransProbMatrix
     * EmitProbMatrix
-* When segmenting words, load these matrix and cut the whole text into sentenses to process.
+* When segmenting words, load these matrix and cut the whole text into sentences to process.
-* Use Viterbi algorithm to find the most possible status of every character in a sentense.
+* Use Viterbi algorithm to find the most possible status of every character in a sentence.
-* According to the status, segment the sentense.
+* According to the status, segment the sentence.
 * As for the Flask UI, it uses Flask-Bootstrap, Flask-WTF and Flask-Script to build a local website.

 ## How well does it work?